ldevillard/push_swap/README.md

 - Same algorithm but i do it with quarters too
 - So, find q1, med and q2 with the dup tab
 - Then same but do it less than q1
-- Sort and repush to A, then do it less than med..
+- Sort and repush to A, then do it less than med and bigger or equal than q1..
-- Same less than q3
+- Same less than q3 and >= med
-- Same less than the size of pa
+- Same less than the size of stack A and >= q3
 #